Workers’ Compensation Attorney Group Salinas Frequently Asked Questions

 A. Employers have 14 days from the date they receive a claim to inform a worker of the status of his or her claim.
 If a claim is delayed, the employer has 90 days to either approve or reject the claim.
 During this time, injured workers can collect up to $10,000 in medical care.
 Employers are not required to provide job retraining benefits, temporary disability benefits or permanent disability benefits while the claim is under review.

-To ensure your claim is approved, it is highly recommended you seek the guidance of an aggressive work injury attorney at Workers’ Compensation Attorney Group Salinas.
+To ensure your claim is approved, it is highly recommended you seek the guidance of an aggressive workers compensation lawyer at Workers’ Compensation Attorney Group Salinas.
 With their representation, you can rest easy knowing your case is in capable hands.

 Q. If I hire a lawyer through Workers’ Compensation Attorney Group Salinas, will I have to pay any fees upfront?

 A. No!
 Every workers’ compensation lawyer we work with will not ask you for any upfront fees.
 They firmly believe experienced legal representation should be accessible to all, which is why they do not require upfront fees.
-In fact, the attorneys in our group will take your case on a contingency fee basis.
+In fact, the attorneys or imr lawyer in Salinas in our group will take your case on a contingency fee basis.
 When you enter into a contingent arrangement, you will not have to pay any legal fees until your case is won.

 Q. Is it legal for my employer to fire me if I file a work comp claim?